vitessio/website/content/en/docs/user-guides/configuration-basic/monitoring.md

 #### /debug/health

 This URL prints out a simple "ok" or “not ok” string that can be used to check if the server is healthy.
-The health check makes sure mysqld connections work, and replication is configured (though not necessarily running) if not on master.
+The health check makes sure mysqld connections work, and replication is configured (though not necessarily running) if not on primary.

 #### /debug/status\_details